top of page

 Priya Mehta

-Priya is a Denison scholar and undergraduate research student, currently working on how lightning contributed to the chemical origin of life.
-At USyd, Priya is completing B.Sci.
-Adv. with double majors in Chemistry and Physics.
-She plans to start Honours research degree next year, and aspires to become an experimental researcher.
+Priya is an Honours research student, currently working on how lightning contributed to the chemical origin of life.
+As a Dalyell scholar at USyd, Priya completed her B.Sci.
+Adv. degree with double majors in Chemistry and Physics.
+She plans to go into academia or R&D, and aspires to become an experimental researcher.

 Masa Lurie_Sydney_Chemistry